Yttrium-tYcLief/sod-guides/enclave/boss1.md

 > Carrion Swarm Mechanics
 >
 > * This mechanic comes in two parts - spreaders, and victims.
 The spreader debuff lasts for 20 seconds and does not damage the source player.
 However, if there are players within 5 yards of a spreader, they will receive the victim debuff, which only lasts a few seconds but deals 300 damage per second to them.
+> * The spreader debuff uses the Carrion Swarm icon.
+The victim debuff is still called Carrion Swarm [but uses a different icon](https://www.wowhead.com/classic/spell=24977/insect-swarm).
 > * As long as victims stay within range of a spreader, the victim debuff will continuously refresh, though if they make enough room that it no longer refreshes, it'll fall off quickly.
 > * The victim debuff stacks - if a victim is within range of 2 spreaders, they'll have 2 stacks and take 600 damage per second.
 > * Spreaders will not take damage from their own spreader debuff, but they can be victims to another spreader.

-{: .new-title .fs-3}
-> NEW - Changed 4/15/25
->
-> The victim debuff now uses the [Insect Swarm](https://www.wowhead.com/classic/spell=24977/insect-swarm) icon, making it easier to tell these apart.

 [Prey on the Weak](https://www.wowhead.com/classic/spell=1231342/prey-on-the-weak) is a permanent aura affecting all players in every phase of this fight.
 It will cause any players who are not within ~6 yards of another player to be attacked by mirror images of Balnazzar.
 This looks sort of like the Hakkar HM Panther attack.
 This is less punishing in phases 2 and 3 due to mechanics in those phases encouraging clustering.